Do You Qualify For The GST/HST Payments in November 2024?

-Many Canadians who pay GST/HST are eligible for the Canada GST/HST credit in 2024.
-The GST/HST credit is a tax-free payment that is paid out on a quarterly basis.
+Many Canadians who pay GST/HST can get the Canada GST/HST credit in 2024.
+This credit is a tax-free payment given every three months.

 There isn’t anything you need to do to apply for the credit.
 In fact, you’ve likely received your cheques in the mail, deposited them, and gone about your day.